digiteg/esp_testing_demo/src2/README.md

 # Next steps

-In second part of this tutorial I will cover more complex testing examples and untouched related topics
+In third part of this tutorial I will cover complex testing scenario and untouched related topics

 # Resources